dell-asm/dell-force10/docs/force10_vlan.md

 # -------------------------------------------------------------------------

     name: (Required)This parameter defines the vlanid of the VLAN.
+		   Value should be between 1-4094

 	desc: Name of the VLAN
+		  Should be a string value with maximum 100 characters

 	tagged_tengigabitethernet: TegGigabitEthernet interface need to be tagged(can provide as single or as range with comma seperated or Ex:0/16-0/17 or 0/18)